spetlr-org/spetlr-lakehouse-template-v2/README.md

 ## Prerequisites for terraform deployment

 ### Create a service principal for the github actions pipeline to deploy Azure resources:
 For the github deployment pipeline, we need first to create an SPN with right access in our Azure subscription and store its secrets in the github project secrets.
-We have a module in .github/deploy/setup_deploying_SPN.ps1 to create such a SPN.
+We have a module in .github/deploy/github_SPN.ps1 to create such a SPN.
 Thus, you need to deploy it manually and store its secrets in your github project.
-Note that this module requires some utility functions that are stored in .github/deploy/Utilities folder that you need to run those in your SPN deployment.
+Note that this module requires some utility functions that are stored in .github/deploy/Utilities folder that you need to run those before running github_SPN.ps1.

 ### Create Azure resources for the terraform backend: